LaurenceHo/quasar-photo-albums/README.md

 function, S3, CloudFront and dynamoDB).
 You can use this web app to display your photos in S3 bucket and manage your photos.
 This app is supposed to be used by a small group of people (e.g. family members) so it doesn't have any user management feature.

-For the detailed tutorial, you can check [here](https://dev.to/laurenceho/a-fullstack-vuejs-photo-album-app-part-1-2bgd).
+I've written the detailed tutorial on dev.to, you can check [here](https://dev.to/laurenceho/a-fullstack-vuejs-photo-album-app-part-1-2bgd).

 ### Built With